ParthDave111/Data-Science-/README.md

-# Data-Science-
+# Data-Science

+For the year 2023, I am re-learning Data science from scratch.
+This repository is my diary of everyday learning.
-Parth Dave - Data science .
-Here I will upload all my learning
+ Here I will upload all my learning.

 << Dont learn quickly - Practise slowly >>